Last updated - March 22, 2018

 You can control how the front-end of your store behaves when your customer adds a product to the cart.
 You can choose to enable ‘Redirect to the cart page after successful addition of a product’ or ‘Enable AJAX add to cart button on archives’, where the customer can choose to continue shopping or go to the cart page.

 Add to cart behavior determines what will happen in the front-end of your store when a customer adds something to the cart.
 If you tick the first checkbox, the customer will be redirected to the cart page after every successful addition to the cart.

 If you tick the second checkbox, the customer will not be automatically redirected to the cart page but a View cart option will be displayed along with a tick mark on the Add to cart button.
 This will help your customer continue shopping for other products without the endless back and forth between cart page and shop page.

 Sizing up your image bank

 Next section deals with your product image sizes.
-Let’s look into how each of these images look in the front-end of your store.
+Let’s look into how each of these images looks in the front-end of your store.

 You can choose to keep the default settings or update according to your preferences.

 Catalog Images are what the customers will see in the product listing.